stigrs/chemapps/CONTRIBUTING.md

     * The new code is documented

 ## Coding Style Guide
-* The source code shall follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), especially when it comes to naming rules
+* The source code should follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines), especially when it comes to naming rules
 * The source code shall follow the style supplied in the .clang-format file
 * The source code shall be documented